YaoLab-Bioinfo/intansv/README.md

 ### Install

--   the latest released version from CRAN with
+-   the latest released version from Bioconductor with

     ``` r
     source("http://bioconductor.org/biocLite.R")